What We Do

 The first level of certification at the bronze level requires the county to complete actions totaling at least 120 points.
 These actions must fall under at least four different pledge elements.
 Two of these actions are mandatory and three must be identified as priority actions.

 Grant funding is available from state and private sources to support these projects.
-In 2019, more than $11 million dollars was allocated through the Department of Environmental Conservation CSC grant program, with individual grants ranging from $10,000 to $2 million.
+In 2023, $7,317,500 dollars was allocated through the Department of Environmental Conservation CSC grant program, with individual grants ranging from $30,000 to $1.5 million.
 These grants can support a wide range of activities such as conducting a greenhouse gas inventory or developing a climate action plan.
 Funds can also be used for climate-resilient infrastructure projects like enlarged culverts, green energy and transportation initiatives, and solid waste management projects.
 Funding is available for projects that reduce greenhouse gas emissions and adapt to the impacts of climate change, including reducing flood risk, increasing natural resiliency, and relocating or retrofitting critical infrastructure.

 Learn more about the NY State Climate Smart Communities program at: